 The intent of this overlay district is, at a minimum, to achieve no net loss of wetlands, floodplains, and fish and wildlife habitat areas and to avoid the degradation or loss of aquifer recharge/wellhead protection areas.

+Consideration of best available science in the designation, protection, and management of critical areas, with special consideration for the protection of anadromous fish is required.
 Where avoidance is not practical, the intent is to minimize the environmental impacts of development within and adjacent to critical areas.
-An over-riding objective of this overlay district is to protect or enhance stream corridors and associated wetlands throughout the urban area.
+An overriding objective of this overlay district is to protect or enhance stream corridors and associated wetlands throughout the urban area.
 This overlay district is also designed to ensure conservation of wetland areas and their functions, where such areas are associated with steep slopes or stream corridors.
 The overlay district promotes a balance between private property rights, urban level development and public use of critical areas, consistent with the maintenance of their natural appearance and functional values.

 Compliance with the Washougal critical areas ordinance may reduce the need to require additional studies to ensure compliance with the State Environmental Policy Act (SEPA), Chapter 43.21C RCW, process and other applicable state or federal environmental regulations.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
 1543 § 1, 2006)